-If you consider hard water myths in your home to be an issue, then you may have fallen victim to the myths of hard water.
+If you consider hard water to be an issue in your home, then you may have fallen victim to some hard water myths.
 Here are five common myths that have been "floating" around for years.

 FACT: Calcium and Magnesium Do Not Build Up and Clog Copper Pipes